fordinator/talking-LLM-chatbot/README.md

 This code is just a wrapper for OpenAI and ElevenLabs.
 Steal it, modify it, sell it, I don't give a fuck.
 If you could drop me a dollar at https://patreon.com/cacophony1979 it would go a long way to encouraging me to continue with projects like this.

-Future plans include implementing Llama, Groq, Mistral and other LLMs along with an endless number of local models for roleplaying scenarios but that takes time, and time is money.
+Future plans include implementing Llama, Groq, and other LLMs along with an endless number of local models for roleplaying scenarios but that takes time, and time is money.

 ### Final CODA